-We could probably populate this list with all the strains the came from Chemdawg: Sour Diesel, OG Kush, Stardawg… The list goes on.
-However, we decided to go for the original: the, Chemdawg ‘91.
+We could probably populate this list with all the strains the came from Chemdawg: Sour Diesel, OG Kush, Stardawg.
+The list could go on and on like the Energizer Bunny.
+However, we decided to go for the original: Chemdawg ‘91.
 Also, this strain has one of the coolest stories around, as the strain was discovered in an ounce of high-quality pot bought at a Grateful Dead concert.

 5. NYC Diesel

-Bred by Soma Seeds, NYC Diesel is a sativa-dominant cross between the excellent Sour Diesel and an Afghani/Hawaiian male that provides cerebral effects that eventually settle into deep, full-bodied relaxation with little to no paranoia-inducing effects.
+Bred by Soma Seeds, NYC Diesel is a sativa-dominant hybrid bred by crossing Mexican and Afghani landrace strains.
+It provides cerebral effects that eventually settle into deep, full-bodied relaxation with little to no paranoia-inducing effects.
 NYC Diesel is great for socializing, and tends to make a lot of people quite talkative!